About Save The Rainforest

 Our beautiful mother/cub jaguar logo was designed for us in the late 1990s by Earth Theater.
 Jaguars are an apex predator and keystone species.
 The jaguar's presence in the rainforest maintains balance.
 Without it, there is far greater potential for ecological collapse.
 For more history of the group that pioneered an entire movement, download this book.

 2021 marked an exciting turning point for the organization.
-Gravely concerned about tropical rainforest destruction as the most significant contributor to global climate change and ecological collapse, and gravely concerned about the pressures and anxiety facing our youth, many of whom feel hopeless, Andrea Luecke offered her considerable talents to guide Save The Rainforest through an exciting relaunch, refreshing its programs and goals as well as engaging students, educators, donors and partners like never before.
-She doubled down on her commitment by taking on the role of Executive Director of Save The Rainforest, demonstrating that she has a deep and personal connection to Save The Rainforest and is dedicated to inspiring the next generation of climate entrepreneurs and conservationists in the same way Save The Rainforest inspired her when she was in high school.
+Gravely concerned about tropical rainforest destruction as the most significant contributor to global climate change and ecological collapse, gravely concerned about a lack of resources available to build capacity and strengthen rights among indigenous and traditional communities, and gravely concerned about the pressures and anxiety facing our youth, many of whom feel hopeless, Andrea Luecke guided Save The Rainforest through an exciting relaunch, refreshing its programs and goals, and serving as its Interim Executive Director.

-Relaunched on World Rainforest Day 2021, Save The Rainforest is on a mission to host 10,000 additional students and educators on high-quality, life-changing, carbon-neutral rainforest trips.
+Relaunched on World Rainforest Day 2021, Save The Rainforest is on a mission to build capacity among indigenous youth and, once the pandemic subsides, host thousands of additional students and educators on high-quality, life-changing, carbon-neutral rainforest trips.
 These trips serve as a "Master Class" in rainforest and ocean ecology, conservation, climate entrepreneurialism, culture, and life.
-There is no better way to prepare and empower our youth for the challenges ahead than to give them first-hand experiences that will build character and test their courage.